Public Inquiry Solicitor

 A

-Generally, yes.
-Transparency is essential for public confidence.
-Televised hearings are likely to allow wider access to the proceedings.
+Generally, hearings are held in public as transparency is essential for public confidence.
+Televised hearings are often arranged to allow wider access to the proceedings.

 Q